Leading a Whole-School Strategy for EAL (Online Course)

 Following research with the University of Edinburgh, The Bell Foundation has developed evidence-informed, free to download teaching materials for ITT providers with a focus on preparing student teachers to work in diverse multilingual classrooms and to meet the learning needs of their current and future EAL pupils.

-Module one: 'Understanding EAL: Contexts, policies and pedagogy' is the first module in The Bell Foundation’s initial teacher education series on working with learners using English as an Additional Language.
+'Understanding EAL: Contexts, policies and pedagogy' is the first module in The Bell Foundation’s initial teacher education series on working with learners using English as an Additional Language.
 This course provides opportunities to develop a broad and well-informed understanding of what constitutes “EAL” in the context of schools in England.
 The course ensures that student teachers enter classrooms confident about the broad range of factors which make students who use English as an Additional Language distinct from each other.

-Module two: 'Language for Learning' is the second module in The Bell Foundation’s initial teacher education series.
+'Language for Learning' is the second module in The Bell Foundation’s initial teacher education series.
 Building upon module one, this course takes a deeper look at the language learners encounter across the school curriculum.
 It offers frameworks for understanding how language works and how language learning can be integrated into all subject areas.

-Both ITT modules have been designed to be easily adapted to suit different ITT contexts, settings (including face-to-face and remote online sessions), and session durations to fit the needs and requirements of individual organisations.
+The three ITT modules have been designed to be easily adapted to suit different ITT contexts, settings (including face-to-face and remote online sessions), and session durations to fit the needs and requirements of individual organisations.

 Who are the free modules for: